wiredopposite/OGX-Wireless-WebApp/README.md

 The UI will initially display your current active profile options, if you choose a different profile from the dropdown, it will load the settings from that profile into the UI.
 Your last saved profile will become your current active profile.

 ## Connection issues
-If you run into connection issues, such as nothing happening after selecting "Pair", clear Chrome's file cache, reset or power off/on the OGX-Wireless adapter, and reload the webpage.
+If you run into connection issues, such as nothing happening after clicking "Pair", clear Chrome's file cache, reset or power off/on the OGX-Wireless adapter, and reload the webpage.

 How to clear Chrome's cache:
 - Click the 3 dots in the top right corner of the window